ComposerShield/qiti/README.md

 By integrating seamlessly with your test framework of choice, Qiti lets you track custom metrics and gather performance insights without ever leaving your test suite.

-Qiti’s most powerful feature is its wrapping of Clang’s Thread Sanitizer: tests can be run in isolation under TSan, automatically detecting data races and other thread-safety issues.
+Qiti also provides optional Thread Sanitizer wrapper functionality: when enabled, tests can be run in isolation under TSan, automatically detecting data races and other thread-safety issues.
 You can even enforce custom thread-safety behavior right from your test code, catching concurrency bugs early in CI.

 ## Requirements